-Student responses to selected questions from the NSSE pocket guide are presented in a new report entitled A Pocket Guide to Choosing a College: NSSE 2016 Answers from Students, part of your NSSE Institutional Report 2016.
-This report replaces The Student Experience in Brief included in institutional reports through 2012.
+Student responses to selected questions from the NSSE pocket guide are presented in a report entitled A Pocket Guide to Choosing a College: NSSE 2018 Answers from Students, part of your NSSE Institutional Report 2018.

 Who can use this report?